mantidproject/dockerfiles/jenkins-node/mantid-builder-macos/README.md

 2. When prompted, enter the agent's password that you made earlier.
 If you weren't the one who made the password, it should be in the `ISIS Jenkins Nodes` file on Keeper.
 3. Wait for the play to complete and visit `https://builds.mantidproject.org/computer/NAME_OF_AGENT_ON_JENKINS`.
 The agent should be connected within five minutes.
     - Note: The agent is kept connected to the controller by a crontab entry that runs on every 5th minute.
-This means that on first setup the note may not connect until a minute divisible by five has passed.
+This means that on first setup the agent may not connect until a minute divisible by five has passed.